 Types of Visas

 Citizens of foreign countries who want to study in the United States have the option of obtaining a non-immigrant visa for a temporary stay in the United States or an immigrant visa to set up a permanent residence in the country.
 A student’s planned course of study and the high school or college attended will determine whether the student needs an F-1 visa or an M-1 visa.
 Anyone wishing to enter the United States to attend an academic institution such as a conservatory, seminary, private elementary school, high school, university, or college will need an F-1 visa.
+If a student previously holds Italian dual citizenship or citizenship of another country in the European Union the visa may not be required.
 Anyone planning to attend a non-academic institution or a vocational school will need an M-1 visa.
 Someone planning a shorter visit that involves recreational study can obtain a visitor B visa.
 However, students with this type of visa cannot work to earn credits toward a certificate or degree.
 American students studying abroad will also need to fulfill the visa requirements of their host countries, depending on their purpose there and the intended length of their stay.

 - Visa FAQs